-Key-Switch
+1) Key-Switch

-A key-switch, located on the right side of the instrument panel, turns on the vehicle.
-Rotate the key clockwise to turn the vehicle power on, counterclockwise to turn the vehicle power off.
+A key-switch, located on the right center side of the instrument panel, turns on the vehicle Rotate the key clockwise to turn the vehicle power on, counterclockwise to turn the vehicle power off.

-The key-switch should be in the "OFF" position whenever the operator leaves the driver's seat.
+The key-switch should be in the "OFF" position whenever the operator leaves the vehicle.